Uplifting edges in higher order networks: spectral centralities for non-uniform hypergraphs: Conclusions

-We will start by giving a brief overview of the main concepts and notation which will be needed in what follows.
+We will start by giving a brief overview of the main concepts and notation which will be needed in what follows, first regarding the eigenvector centrality in standard graphs and then introducing useful hypergraph notions.

+\paragraph{The eigenvector centrality in graphs:} This work is framed in the context of centralities measures in networks \cite{boccaletti2006structure}.
+A centrality measure is simply a way to provide a notion of importance to the nodes within a network, based on a criteria (heuristics) regarding what constitutes importance.
+This criteria is subjective, and must be decided with an application in mind.
+The simplest criteria is counting the number of neighbors of each node, this is the so-called degree centrality.
+However, for many real-world applications (see \cite{vigna2019spectral} and the references therein) we are interested in also considering the importance of each neighbor in the computation of a node's importance.
+That is the basis for all spectral centralities.

 The simplest spectral centrality in standard, pairwise interaction networks is the so-called Eigenvector Centrality.
-The heuristics behind it is the statement that in a graph $G=(V,E)$, a node's importance is proportional to the importance of its neighbors \cite{estrada2012structure, boccaletti2006structure}.
+The heuristics behind it is the statement that in a graph $G=(V,E)$, a node's importance is proportional to the importance of its neighbors \cite{estrada2012structure}.
 Mathematically,

 where $A$ is the adjacency matrix of the graph $G$.
-By the Perron-Frobenius theorem, if the graph $G$ is connected then $A$ is irreducible, and therefore the existence and uniqueness of a positive eigenvector $\bc$ associated to the spectral radius $\rho(A)$ is guaranteed \cite{meyer2001matrix}.
+By the Perron-Frobenius Theorem, if the graph $G$ is connected then $A$ is irreducible, and therefore the existence and uniqueness of a positive eigenvector $\bc$ associated to the spectral radius $\rho(A)$ is guaranteed \cite{meyer2001matrix}.
 This theorem has provided support for a plethora of spectral centralities in standard complex network theory, out of which the Eigenvector Centrality is the paradigmatic example.

-A hypergraph $H = (V, E)$ consists of a set of nodes $V=\{i_1, ..., i_n\}$ and a set of edges $E$.
+\paragraph{Notions from algebraic hypergraph theory:} A hypergraph $H = (V, E)$ consists of a set of nodes $V=\{i_1, ..., i_n\}$ and a set of edges $E$.
 Each hyperedge consists of yet another set (or multiset, as will be discussed in \ref{sec:uplift}) of nodes belonging to $V$.
 The size of a hyperedge is the number of elements within it.
 If the hypergraph is weighted, then there exists a function $w: E \rightarrow \mathbb{R}$, and $w(e)$ is the weight of edge $e$.

 We say that a hypergraph is $m$-uniform if all of its hyperedges are of the same size $m$.
 Note that this subclass of hypergraphs is uncommon in real networks: if we consider the quintessential example of hypergraphs, which is the network of collaboration between scientists, the number of authors (nodes) in each hyperedge (paper) might not always the same.
 Note also that the case of 2-uniform hypergraphs coincides precisely with networks of pairwise interactions.